It’s easy to make mistakes in any area of business. The key, really, is to avoid as many of them as we can and to make corrections along the way.

 It’s easy to just go out and grab the lowest priced hosting company you can find, especially if you are a startup and on a tight budget.
 That is a very questionable idea.
-Think about how much speed will be impacted by the quality of your hardware and Cloud Hosting networks – a fundamental aspect of your UX (user experience) and SEO.
+Think about how much speed will be impacted by the quality of your hardware and Cloud Server Hosting networks – a fundamental aspect of your UX (user experience) and SEO.

 At Atlantic.Net, our one-click WordPress Cloud Servers is up in 30 seconds, backed entirely by 100% solid-state drives (offering significantly better performance than hard disk drives) that are distributed internationally.